ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/attachments/get-attachment.dotnet.markdown

-﻿# Operations : Attachments : How to Get an Attachment
+# Operations: Attachments: How to Get an Attachment

 This operation is used to get an attachment from a document.